 Life in the Dark

-Meet creatures that thrive at night, in the total darkness of caves and deep in the ocean.
+The exhibition explored the creatures that thrive at night, in pitch-black caves and deep in the sea.

 - Encounter live Mexican blind cave fish that don't need eyes to navigate.